NikolaChuchukov/bookstore-api-test-project/README.md

 ### Run from console
 1) If you don't have Maven installed, you can install it following the steps described here: https://phoenixnap.com/kb/install-maven-windows
 2) Checkout project from Git
-3) Run "mvn clean install" in the terminal from the source root of the project
+3) Run "_mvn clean install_" in the terminal from the source root of the project
 4) Run mvn test

 ### Run from IDE